-The next site we’ll look at is one that appears on page one of Google’s results for the popular term “how to approach women”.
+The next site we’ll look at is one that appears on page one of Google’s results for the popular term “how to get a girlfriend”.

 One of the first things you’re hit with when you visit this site is a popup box that offers you a package of free online lessons... all you have to do is enter your name and email address.

 This “free course” offer is a variation of what we saw in the last site: it’s a newsletter signup box.
-By offering people something concrete (the free six part seduction course), as opposed to something vague ( for instance “our informative newsletter”), you essentially reduce people’s anxiety about signing up for something.
-This is why you’ll see so many “six part mini-courses” littered around the Internet - not only is it a mini-course as opposed to a newsletter, but the visitor only needs to commit to six lessons, as opposed to a potentially unending subscription.
+By offering people something concrete (the "FREE Texting Mini Course"), as opposed to something vague (for instance “our informative newsletter”), you essentially reduce people’s anxiety about signing up for something.
+This is why you’ll see so many “mini-courses” littered around the Internet - not only is it a mini-course as opposed to a newsletter, but the visitor only needs to commit to a small number of lessons, as opposed to a potentially unending subscription.
 By lowering the perceived commitment involved in signing up for something you’ll find that people are more willing to give you their email address.

 This affiliate will probably send out a lesson from the mini-course every day or every couple of days for a set period of time.
 The lessons will direct the reader back to the website so that he or she can be exposed to more promotions and affiliate ads in addition to their “free lessons”.
 Then, once the reader has received all the free lessons, they will likely be added to the affiliate’s “regular” newsletter list.
 Unless they unsubscribe they will receive occasional news or promotions from the affiliate but less frequently than with the lessons.
 If this affiliate is smart he will continue to provide good content to his list and not just use it as a vehicle for pushing affiliate products.
 You need to give your readers good reasons to open your emails and not just send them straight to the trash folder.

 If you close that box and look on the front page you can see that right away the affiliate has launched into affiliate product reviews.
-He’s written a glowing review for Online Pickup Secrets at the top of the page and given it five stars.
+He’s written a glowing review for "The Girlfriend Activation System".

 So how much will this affiliate earn if I buy The Online Game through his link?
 Let’s find out.

-If you click through to the Online Game site and scroll to the bottom of the page you’ll see a small “affiliates” link.
+If you click through to the Online Game site and scroll to the bottom of the page you’ll see a small “Affiliates Click Here” link.
 If you click this link you’ll be taken to a page of information about the affiliate program.
-You can see that you’ll earn commissions of $39.71 per sale, which is 75% of the price of the product.
-Not too bad!
+It states that they're paying out $100 per sale of the Girlfriend Activation System, not too bad!

 So that’s a look at where the money is coming from; let's take a look at how this site appearing so highly in the search engines.

-If you go back to the main ‘Your own wingman’ site you’ll see that below the list of reviews in the sidebar there are links to almost 50 articles teaching you about various subjects related to meeting and dating women.
+If you go back to the main ‘Your own wingman’ site you’ll see that there are a variety of blog posts on subjects related to meeting and dating women.

-Each article contains links to the most recommended products and at the end another opportunity to sign up for the six part seduction course.
+Each article contains links to a review of the most recommended products and at the end another opportunity to sign up by entering an email in order to post a comment.